 Special Agent Training

-2. Sustainment - Sustainment training is designed to maintain individual proficiency.
+2. Sustainment - Sustainment training is designed to maintain individual proficiency and learn new methods of focusing their investigative resources.
 It may also be considered as refresher training to keep personnel current in the latest developments in their areas of responsibility.
-The majority of military Sustainment training is conducted at the unit level and includes additional training on topics initially covered in investment training, as well as DoD and DA mandated training requirements.
+The majority of military sustainment training is conducted at the unit level and includes additional training on topics initially covered in initial training, as well as DoD and DA mandated training requirements.

 3. Specialty - CID Special Agents may apply for and attend training to become qualified in specialized fields, areas or skills.
 Select agents are eligible to receive advanced training at the FBI Academy, Canadian Police College, Scotland Yard, Federal Law Enforcement Training Center, Defense Cyber Investigations Training Academy and the Defense Academy of Credibility Assessment, formerly known as the DoD Polygraph Institute.
 Select agents can also be accepted into the Masters Degree Program in Forensic Science from George Washington University.